Winter in Colorado is here, and what better way to spend it than trying something new! It’s no secret that Durango is a winter wonderland.

 Around Durango, there are hundreds of primitive campsites that accommodate all seasons.
 If you’re feeling extra adventurous, you can venture out into the backcountry and disperse camp on public lands.

 The best spots for winter camping near town are in La Plata Canyon along La Plata Canyon Road.
 More locations can be found in Molas Pass, just off Highway 550.

 #10 Sledding and Snow Tubing

 If you miss bombing it down the neighborhood hill in a sled or snow tube as a kid, you’ll appreciate the many opportunities to bring out your inner child in Durango.

 Sledding and snow tubing are the easiest ways to hit the slopes, since all you have to do is sit down and hold on for dear life.

-Near Durango, the best sled and snow tube spots are Purgatory Ski Resort, Hesperus Ski Area, or Chapman Hill.
+Near Durango, the best sled and snow tube spots are Purgatory Ski Resort and Hesperus Ski Areal.
 If the snow is deep enough, there are plenty of off-the-beaten-path spots near Overend Mountain Park.

 Durango is a great place to spend your winter vacation.
 With so many outdoor activities, you will never be bored.
 Durango has everything from skiing and snowboarding to ice climbing and sledding.